ftsl575/jarvis.hpe-v1.0.0/apps/hpe-partsurfer/docs/buyhpe-notes.md

 CLI can emit `CHECK MANUALLY`.
 Successful results always include `source: "HPE Buy (buy.hpe.com)"` and an additional `fetchedFrom` field indicating whether the direct, search, or search-card path produced the payload.

+## Intelligent verification filter

+- Each fetched HTML document is sanitised (scripts/styles stripped, trimmed to 20 kB) and supplied to parallel ChatGPT and DeepSeek validators.
+Both models receive the same prompt describing the target SKU, any DOM-derived candidates, and the snippet.
+- Models must return JSON with `title`, `marketing_description`, `sku`, `lang`, `evidenceSnippet`, `charStart`, `charEnd`, and `confidence`.
+Responses are normalised (Unicode NFKC, whitespace collapse, boilerplate removal) via `utils/normalizeText.js`.
+- Agreement on title/description/SKU elevates confidence and yields a `marketingDescription` attached to the provider payload.
+Evidence snippets and byte offsets are stored under `llmEvidence` for downstream auditing.
+- Disagreements or unverifiable SKUs trigger `manualCheck: true`.
+If both models return empty strings the description is cleared without forcing a manual review.
+- Verification metadata (`confidence`, `agreement`, provider/model identifiers, prompt hash) is logged to support QA audits without persisting raw HTML in logs.

 ## Aggregator integration